-Lawyers for Camden claimed in the suit that Dranoff’s Victor Urban Development LLC had agreed to pay the city a share of its gains from the 349-apartment Victor Building if the gains surpassed a certain threshold, but that the LLC failed to document its profits to avoid doing so.
+Lawyers for Camden claim in the suit filed Monday in Camden County Superior Court that Dranoff’s Victor Urban Development LLC agreed to pay the city a share of its gains from the 349-apartment Victor Building if they surpassed a certain threshold, but that the LLC failed to document its profits to avoid doing so.